WDGPH/immunization-charts-R/README.md

 All dependencies are managed via a `pyproject.toml` file.

+To start the virtual environment, follow the following steps:

+1. Create the virtual environment

+`uv venv`

+2. Activate the virtual environment

+`source .venv/bin/activate`

 ### Data
 This project is intended to be used with data extracts from [Panorama PEAR](https://accessonehealth.ca/).